-If you’re following APA style, footnotes can appear at the foot of the page or all together at the end of the document.4 (In Chicago style, notes placed at the end of articles, chapters, or books are called endnotes.5) Unlike Chicago style, APA style doesn’t recommend using symbols as footnote identifiers.6
+If you’re following APA style or MLA style, footnotes can appear at the foot of the page or all together at the end of the document.4 (In Chicago style and MLA style, notes placed at the end of articles, chapters, or books are called endnotes.5) Unlike Chicago style, APA style and MLA style don’t recommend using symbols as footnote identifiers.6

 Where Should Footnotes Appear in General Business Writing?